NetherGamesMC/support/docs/joining-our-discord-server.md

 ::: warning PLEASE NOTE
 This tutorial requires you to have a Discord account - if you don't have one, please create one first by following this tutorial from the Discord team - Getting Started with Discord

-Please note you must be at least 13 years old to register a Discord account - if you don't meet that requirement, ask your parents to sign up for one.
+You must also be at least 13 years old to register a Discord account - if you don't meet that requirement, ask your parents to sign up for one.
 :::

 To join our Discord server, simply type ngmc.co/d into your browser.